-Emma is an acupuncture physician with fifteen years of clinical experience.
+Emma is an acupuncture physician with thirteen years of clinical experience.
 Emma did her schooling in Canada and graduated, receiving her license in 2006.
 She worked in several multidisciplinary clinics in downtown Toronto, collaborating with other doctors, giving patients a multi-faceted approach to their health care needs.
 In 2013 she moved to the US where she worked to receive her US license as an acupuncture physician and doctor of Oriental medicine.

 Emma is also the founder of Chinese Medicine Living, a website about how to use the wisdom of Chinese medicine to live a healthy lifestyle in the modern world, a website she initially started for her patients but has since grown to have a worldwide following.

 Emma found Chinese Medicine as a teenager after years of struggling with health issues.
 Western doctors told her that she needed major surgery that would leave her unable to have children or a lifetime of medication.
 Knowing there had to be another solution, she decided to pursue other options.
 She found a wonderful acupuncturist and after a few months of acupuncture & Chinese herbs, the problems she had suffered with for years were resolved.
 It was at this point that she fell completely in love with Chinese Medicine and decided it was what she wanted to do for the rest of her life.
 She resonated with its approach to healing and wanted to help others find the healing that they might not know existed.
 She also wanted to educate the public about this wonderful medicine so they knew they had options for healing that didn’t require surgery or drugs.